How does this work

 to improve care for my patients?
 For you as a health care provider, the P3N improves and coordinates patient care by helping you to find your patients’ medical records—in real time—anywhere on the P3N network.
 For example, imagine you work in an Erie emergency room and are treating a patient following an accident, but the patient’s family doctor is in Altoona.
 If your hospital and the remote family doctor are connected to the P3N through a certified regional network, called a health information organization, or HIO, you can request the patient’s medical records from that doctor.
 This could prevent a dangerous drug interaction or the deadly administration of a drug to which your patient is allergic.
 Patients and providers benefit from these connections through reduced redundancy of tests, better coordination of care, improved patient safety, and lower costs.

-The P3N exchanges data among four HIO members across Pennsylvania.
+The P3N exchanges data among five HIO members across Pennsylvania.
 Although available data will differ per the contributing HIO, data may include: allergies, clinical documents*, diagnoses, inpatient emergency department, outpatient emergency department, immunizations, lab results, medications, pathology reports, patient demographics, problems, procedures, radiology reports.
 Currently, discrete emergency department ADT messages are shared across the P3N as part of the statewide encounter notification service.
+For a list of facilities sending ADTs, click here.

 ** At this time, HIOs are only making available to the P3N Continuity of Care Documents (CCD, CCDA Summary of Episode Note).
 Sections of the CCD are populated from contributing HIO Member Organization (MO) data sources.
 Clinical data available from the P3N is dependent on what the MO makes available to the HIO.
 An example is if an MO is the only data source for clinical data on a patient and only provides history & physical and encounter data to an HIO, the CCD retrieved from the P3N will only contain that data.
 Currently discrete documents such as individual radiology and lab reports for patients are not available to the P3N.